-- EVPP 336 Human Dimensions of the Environment.
+- EVPP 336 Tackling Wicked Problems in Society & the Environment.
 EVPP 336 has been designated the university’s first Community Engagement and Civic Learning (CECiL) impact course.
 The course takes a socio-ecological systems approach to learning about the ways in which humans have interacted with their environments over time, and how they are likely to do so in the future.
 Students engage in project-based learning, working in teams to solve problems and make recommendations to external audiences.
 [Syllabus]

 - EVPP 429/529 Environmental Science Communication.
 The syllabus for this cross-listed undergraduate and graduate course has been redesigned to focus on communication dimensions that are commonly encountered by scientists engaging in environmental decision-making processes and promoting community behavior change.
 [Syllabus]